piebro/openstreetmap-statistics/README.md

 ## Website Statistics

 There is lightweight tracking with [Plausible](https://plausible.io/about) for the [website](https://piebro.github.io/openstreetmap-statistics/) to get infos about how many people are visiting.
 Everyone who is interested can look at these stats here: https://plausible.io/piebro.github.io%2Fopenstreetmap-statistics?period=30d.
-Only users without an AddBlocker are counted, so these statistics are under estimating the actual count of visitors.
-I would guess that quite a few people (including me) visiting the site have an AddBlocker.
+Only users without an AdBlocker are counted, so these statistics are under estimating the actual count of visitors.
+I would guess that quite a few people (including me) visiting the site have an AdBlocker.

 ## License